 Delta does not provide any onboard power sources for assistive devices.
 Delta does allow the transportation of spare lithium ion batteries to power mobility aids, pending certain restrictions.
 Visit the Policy Library for additional information regarding Batteries.

 Customers are allowed to carry medications in a separate bag and should be advised that medications do not need to be left in their checked baggage.

-For questions about a specific assistive device or for information on how to add a request for an assistive device in a customer’s PNR, please contact Delta Sales Support for assistance.
+For questions about a specific assistive device or for information on how to add a request for an assistive device in a customer’s PNR, please contact Delta Sales Support or Delta Reservations for assistance.